DerThorsten/cpp_cookiecutter/README.rst

       since these dependencies are just for testing and benchmarking (and those are not yet available on conda)
     * bumpversion
     * `Python bindings are created via pybind11 <https://cpp-cookiecutter.readthedocs.io/en/latest/python.html>`_
+    * An demo project `github.com/DerThorsten/cpptools <https://github.com/DerThorsten/cpptools>`_
+    created by this cookiecutter, and automatically kept up to date via continuous integration

 .. _rtd_unit_test: